cdlate/resume/index.md

 I would like to join an **enthusiastic and passionate** team. **Fast pace** environments doesn't scare me, I am **flexible** with the toolset used if it’s the right one for the job and I’m more than **happy to learn** new technologies.

-Currently working on an online fundraising platform Gofundraise and coding a mobile geotracking system based in MVC5, MS-SQL, RethinkDb and soon hosted on Ms Azure.
+Currently working on an online fundraising platform Gofundraise and coding a mobile geotracking system based in MVC5, MS-SQL, RethinkDb soon will be hosted on Ms Azure.

 Feel free to contact me by **email** at **alberto@tedeschi.io** or by **mobile 0438373160**.